On Fourier restriction type problems on compact Lie groups: Proof of Theorem

 satisfies the above equation.
 Here $a^*$ and ${\bf A}^*$ are inverses of $a$ and ${\bf A}$ respectively over the residue field $\mathbb{F}_q$, which always exist when $q$ is large enough.
 We also have

-where $\left(\frac{a}{q}\right)$ is the Legendre symbol; this may be established by diagonalizing the quadratic form associated to the non-degenerate matrix ${\bf A}$ in $\mathbb{F}_{q}$, thus reducing to a similar identity for one-dimensional Gauss sums. \eqref{preKlo} now becomes
+where $\left(\frac{a}{q}\right)$ is the Legendre symbol and $q_0$ is any number coprime to $q$; this may be established by diagonalizing the quadratic form associated to the non-degenerate matrix ${\bf A}$ in $\mathbb{F}_{q}$, thus reducing to a similar identity for one-dimensional Gauss sums. \eqref{preKlo} now becomes